Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Compare their **performance**.
 Suspending functions provide minimal overhead per invocation.
 You can checkout [implementation details](#implementation-details) section.
-Async-style functions need to keep quite heavy promise/future abstraction in addition to all of that.
+Async-style functions need to keep quite heavy promise/future abstraction in addition to all of that suspending machinery.
-Promise/future must be always returned from async-style function invocation and it cannot be optimized away even if the function is very short.
+Some future-like object instance must be always returned from async-style function invocation and it cannot be optimized away even if the function is very short and simple.
+Async-style is not well-suited for very fine-grained decomposition.

 Compare their **interoperability** with JVM/JS code.
-Async-style functions are more interoperable with JVM/JS code that uses a matching type of promise/future abstraction.
-In Java or JS they are just functions that return promise/future.
+Async-style functions are more interoperable with JVM/JS code that uses a matching type of future-like abstraction.
+In Java or JS they are just functions that return a corresponding future-like object.
 Suspending functions look strange from any language that does not support [continuation-passing-style](#continuation-passing-style) natively.
 However, you can see in the examples above how easy it is to convert any suspending function into an async-style function for any given promise/future framework.
 So, you can write suspending function in Kotlin just once,